 A very important part of learning is how we let our experiences and other people, especially other drivers, influence us.
 This part of learning takes place subconsciously and does not end when we get our driver's licence.
-It continues for most of our lives, but especially during the first years as a driver.
+It continues throughout most of our lives, especially during the first years as a driver.

 You continue learning even after you get your driver's licence